rhdtownsend/msg/docs/source/appendices/grid-tools.rst

 ------------------

-The following tools convert existing spectra and/or spectroscopic grids into one or more :fileref:`specint` files:
+The following tools convert existing spectra and/or spectroscopic grids into one or more :f-schema:`specint` files:

 .. toctree::
    :maxdepth: 2